Baruch Spinoza: Tractatus Politicus

-This unfinished treatise in Latin expounds Spinoza's ideas about forms of government.
+The unfinished treatise Tractatus Politicus (TP, "Political Treatise") in Latin expounds Spinoza's ideas about forms of government.

-Spinoza maintained conventional views regarding women’s societal role.
-In his Political Treatise (TP), he concludes tersely on the final page that women were naturally subordinate to men—a condition he attributed to inherent differences rather than societal structures, dismissing institutional explanations for their subordination.
+Spinoza maintained conventional views regarding women's societal role.
+In his Political Treatise he concludes tersely on the final page that women were naturally subordinate to men—a condition he attributed to inherent differences rather than societal structures, dismissing institutional explanations for their subordination.
 Biographer Jonathan I. Israel remarked that his views on women were universal for the time.

-Pantheism
+Pantheism, panentheism, atheism

-Spinoza was considered to be an atheist because he used the word "God" [Deus] to signify a concept that was different from that of traditional Judeo-Christian monotheism.
-"Spinoza expressly denies personality and consciousness to God; he has neither intelligence, feeling, nor will; he does not act according to purpose, but everything follows necessarily from his nature, according to law ...".
-Thus, Spinoza's cool, indifferent God differs from the concept of an anthropomorphic, fatherly God who cares about humanity.
+Spinoza was considered to be an atheist because he used the word "God" (Deus) to signify a concept that was different from that of traditional Jewish and Christian monotheisms.
+According to Frank Tilly, "Spinoza expressly denies personality and consciousness to God; he has neither intelligence, feeling, nor will; he does not act according to purpose, but everything follows necessarily from his nature, according to law".
+Thus, Spinoza's indifferent God differs from the concept of an anthropomorphic, fatherly God who cares about humanity.

-In 1785, Friedrich Heinrich Jacobi published a condemnation of Spinoza's pantheism, after Gotthold Lessing was thought to have confessed on his deathbed to being a "Spinozist", which was the equivalent in his time of being called an atheist.
+In 1785, Friedrich Heinrich Jacobi published a condemnation of Spinoza's pantheism, after Gotthold Ephraim Lessing was thought to have confessed on his deathbed to being a "Spinozist", which was the equivalent in his time of being called an atheist.
 Jacobi claimed that Spinoza's doctrine was pure materialism, because all Nature and God are said to be nothing but extended substance.
 This, for Jacobi, was the result of Enlightenment rationalism, and it would finally end in absolute atheism.
 Moses Mendelssohn disagreed with Jacobi, saying that there is no actual difference between theism and pantheism.
 The issue became a major intellectual and religious concern for European civilization at the time.

 Spinoza's philosophy was attractive to late 18th-century Europeans because it provided an alternative to materialism, atheism, and deism.
 Three of Spinoza's ideas strongly appealed to them: the unity of all that exists, the regularity of all that happens, and the identity of spirit and nature.
 By 1879, Spinoza's pantheism was praised by many, but was considered by some to be alarming and dangerously inimical.

 Spinoza's "God or Nature" (Deus sive Natura) provided a living, natural God, in contrast to Isaac Newton's first cause argument and the dead mechanism of Julien Offray de La Mettrie's (1709–1751) work, Man a Machine (L'homme machine).
 Coleridge and Shelley saw in Spinoza's philosophy a religion of nature.
 Novalis called him the "God-intoxicated man".
 Spinoza inspired the poet Shelley to write his essay "The Necessity of Atheism".